 There is an allegorical sculpture installed in the hall of one of the technological corporations in the Hsinchu Valley: an empty rice bowl in the shape of a hemisphere, and chopsticks.
 The message is clear: you must work hard to earn your bowl of rice.
 Photo: Sk.ru.

-Once the economy of the island was monocultural: from sugar cones to rice.
+Traditionally the economy of the island is monocultural: from sugar cones to rice.
 Now their monoculture is represented by the best computer chips in the world.
 If people all over the world continue buying fewer and fewer smartphones, what fuel will they use to charge the engine of the Taiwanese economy, now working at its maximum capacity?

 Some signs of overheated economy are visible already.
 Remember the Forbes article on the Silicon Island?
 Then, 21 years ago, the author noticed, among other things, blocks of beautiful new houses growing like mushrooms on the outskirts of Taipei and Hsinchu, and concluded that the development of microelectronics was bringing prosperity to the Taiwanese middle class.
 In the evening, when lights come on in those houses, the prosperity is no longer so obvious today.
 An employee at one of the universities in Hsinchu showed us a whole block of new buildings, where the windows in the evening remain dark.
 This district was built a few years ago, but developers increased the prices so much that only 10% of the apartments in these buildings were purchased.